huguesrichard/Allopipe/README.md

 2. [Conda](https://docs.anaconda.com/free/working-with-conda/) installed in the suitable version for your operating system and python version, as we recommend to install the [dependencies](https://github.com/huguesrichard/Allopipe/blob/main/requirements.txt) in an dedicated environment.

+3. If you want to assess the affinity of the reconstructed peptides towards the HLA molecules:<br/>
-3. [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and [NetMHCIIpan](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/) downloaded as command line tools\
+  [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and [NetMHCIIpan](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/) downloaded as command line tools\
    and/or \
    [MixMHCpred](https://github.com/GfellerLab/MixMHCpred) and [MixMHC2pred](https://github.com/GfellerLab/MixMHC2pred) downloaded as command line tools.\
 *Make sure you use the softwares in accordance with their user licence.*